28 August 2021

 We focus on the four key aspects of complex systems: emergence, resilience, transitions and predictability and control.
 We demonstrate how they are recurring concepts in a broad range of areas ranging from the life sciences, social sciences, economics, as well as humanities; and thereby unify them at a deep level.
 We will stimulate the students to think in terms of these abstract unifying concepts across the diverse disciplines; illustrate the need for mathematical models to study and quantify these properties; and teach the students basic mathematical tools to study the behaviour of the constructed models.

-This course is offered by the Centre for Complex Systems Studies (CCSS), and you can have a look at the programme of the 2018 edition.
+This course is offered by the Centre for Complex Systems Studies (CCCS).

 on course website